-In Victoria, plasterers must either be accredited as, or work under the supervision of, a registered building practitioner.
-Contact the Victorian Building Commission (www.buildingcommission.com.au) for more information.
+In Victoria, those carrying out building work valued at more than $5000 must either be registered as, or work under the supervision of, a registered building practitioner.
+To be registered you must have completed training and have at least three years of relevant industry experience.
+Contact the Victorian Building Authority (www.vba.vic.gov.au) for more information.

 All those who work in the construction industry must undergo safety induction training and be issued with a Construction Induction Card (CIC).
-In Victoria, training is conducted by Registered Training Organisations authorised by WorkSafe Victoria.
+In Victoria, training is conducted by Registered Training Organisations authorised by the Victorian WorkCover Authority.

 Once you are employed, you may be able to develop, and have recognised, additional skills under the Construction, Plumbing and Services Training Package that will expand your career opportunities within this industry.